-- o Home pools
+- Home pools

-- o Spas and hot tubs
+- Spas and hot tubs

 - o Pool parties

-- o Waterparks
+- 0 Waterparks

 - Lakes and rivers

+- Oceans

+- 0 Diving

+- 0 Boating/Canoeing/Kayaking/Rafting/Tubing

-- Oceans - o Diving - o Boating/Canoeing/Kayaking/Rafting/Tubing - 4.
-Relay the following key points: - Enjoying the water safely is not just about knowing how to swim.
-You need to be smart, too. - We're going to talk about ways you can do that. - 5.
-Read each safety rule, which is in bold face font.
-After each rule, facilitate a brief discussion about the rule that draws out the main points in the supporting information. - Swim as a pair near a lifeguard's chair. - o Buddy up.
-Never swim alone. - Only swim in places that are protected by lifeguards-or, if at a home pool, only swim when an adult is actively supervising the water. - Look before you leap. - o Check the water and weather conditions to be sure that it's a safe place and time to swim. - o Always enter feet first unless the area is intended for diving. - Follow the rules. - o They exist to keep you safe. - o Always listen to the lifeguards. - Life jackets save lives, so don't just pack it, wear your jacket. - o Everyone should wear a U.S. Coast Guard-approved life jacket when on a boat. - o Anyone who needs a bit more support should wear one when going into the water. - Think, so you don't sink. - o Know what to do if you get in trouble in the water. - o The more skills you have, the better you'll be able to deal with scary situations. - If someone around you gets in trouble, reach or throw, don't go! - Use reaching or throwing equipment to help a struggling person get to safety. - Only trained lifeguards with rescue equipment should enter the water to help someone in trouble. - 6.
-Read each scenario below to students.
-After each scenario, ask students to consider the consequences and share their thoughts about what they think might happen.
-Then, discuss how the accidents could have been prevented by following the rules.
+- 4. Relay the following key points:

+- Enjoying the water safely is not just about knowing how to swim.
+You need to be smart, too.

+- We're going to talk about ways you can do that.

+- 5. Read each safety rule, which is in bold face font.
+After each rule, facilitate a brief discussion about the rule that draws out the main points in the supporting information.

+• Swim as a pair near a lifeguard's chair.

+- Buddy up.
+Never swim alone. - Only swim in places that are protected by lifeguards-or, if at a home pool, only swim when an adult is actively supervising the water. - Look before you leap. - Check the water and weather conditions to be sure that it's a safe place and time to swim. - Always enter feet first unless the area is intended for diving. - Follow the rules. - They exist to keep you safe. - Always listen to the lifeguards. - Life jackets save lives, so don't just pack it, wear your jacket. - Everyone should wear a U.S. Coast Guard-approved life jacket when on a boat. - \circ $\,$ Anyone who needs a bit more support should wear one when going into the water. - Think, so you don't sink. - \circ $\,$ Know what to do if you get in trouble in the water. - \circ The more skills you have, the better you'll be able to deal with scary situations. - If someone around you gets in trouble, reach or throw, don't go! - Use reaching or throwing equipment to help a struggling person get to safety. - Only trained lifeguards with rescue equipment should enter the water to help someone in trouble. - Stay away from drains. - Certain drain covers can create suction and hold you underwater.